CodingLady22/Food-management-app/README.md

-# Food-management-app
+# Food Management App

 ## About the project

 Food wastage is a major problem all around the world.
-This app helps reduce food wasteage by sending notifications to the user when food items are about to expire.
+A simple and easy-to-use app that helps you manage your food and avoid waste.
+With this app, you will never have to worry about throwing away expired food again.

 Live link:

 ![image]()

+## Features
+* Notifications for food expiration
+* Recipe suggestions for food items about to expire
+* Ability to upload and share your own recipes with other users
+* Comments are available where users can write down their shopping lists or ideas on how to use up their food items.

 ### How it's made
 This is a full-stack application using the following:
 * [![MongoDB][MongoDB]][MongoDB-url]
 * [![Express][Express.js]][Express-url]
 * [![Node][Node.js]][Node-url]

-### Features

-* Any food item inputted will show the number of days until expiration.
-* When the food item is 5 days from expiring, a notification will be sent daily to remind the user to use it before it expires.
-* Comments are available where users can write down their shopping lists or ideas on how to use up their food items.

 ### Optimization